JotaGreen/diceblackjack/gamedesigndocument.md

 A round starts with both players at a sum of 0, and they take simultaneous turns rolling dice and adding up values aiming to achieve 21.
 If a player goes over 21, they busted.
 A round can have up to 7 turns and at the end of the round the player with higher score wins, if not busted.
 If a player achieves 21 or both player bust, the round ends in that turn.
 The winning player gets 2 points if they achieved 21, or 1 point if other value.
 If there is a tie (both players achieve 21 in the same turn, both players bust, or both players have the same score at the end of the round), no players get points.

 A turn is composed of the following steps:
 1. Each player choose if they will Roll or Stand, simulataneously and without knowledge of the other player's decision.
 If both players chose Stand, the round ends in this turn.
 A busted player always Stand.
+If one player is busted and the othet not, the non-busted player can choose to Stand or Roll.
 2. Dice are rolled, if any
 3. Sums are computed and win conditions evaluated.